Ula-Nawrot/Travel-App/README.md

-# Travel-Website - allows to book hotels in Europe
+# Travel Website
 ## Motivation
 This is a project for postgraduate studies at Wroclaw School of Banking.
 The main language I used in Java Script.
 It is one of the most
 [popular scripting languages](https://insights.stackoverflow.com/survey/2020#technology-programming-scripting-and-markup-languages) which influenced my motivation to explore its secrets.
 The fact that with JS you can write both frontend and backend applications is its additional advantage.
 ## Description
+The Travel Website allows to book hotels in different cities in Europe in chosen time range
 ### User story description
 _the feature/function to be developed from a user perspective_